wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 ## Step 5.
 Integration with Smartsheet using smartsheet APIs
 In this task, you will learn how to work with the **HTTP Request** node.
-As an example, we are going to use smartsheet APIs.
-Smartsheet APIs allow you to programmatically access and manage Smartsheet data especially read and update sheets.
+As an example, we are going to make the integration with the external product through smartsheet APIs.
+Smartsheet APIs are used as an example.
+They allow you to programmatically access and manage Smartsheet data especially read and update sheets.
-In this task, if the email's subject does not contain "Cisco Live" we will be adding a new row to the smartsheet with the email details.
+In our logic, if the email's subject does not contain "Cisco Live" we will be adding a new row to the smartsheet with the email details (Sender Name, From Address and Subject).

-### 1. Preconfigured settings
+### 1. Preconfigured settings (no actions needed)
-The 3 steps below were **preconfigured** for you.
+The steps below were **preconfigured** for you.
 They has to be done only once.
 - The smartsheet API key has been generated according to the [smarthseet guide](https://smartsheet.redoc.ly/#section/API-Basics/Raw-Token-Requests){:target="_blank"}.
 You will be using this API key in your lab.